Updated May 29, 2023

-- Select the Text on the layer – Double-click on the Thumbnail in Layers Panel to select all the text in the selected layer.
+- Select the text on the layer – Double-click the Thumbnail in Layers Panel to select all the text in the selected layer.

 - Modify the Kerning and tracking of a text – Use the Alt key with the Right and left arrow to change the kerning and tracking of the selected text.

-- Alignment of the text – Use the Ctrl+ Shift + L/C/R for Alignment of the text.
-L is for Left, C is for Centre and R is for Right.
+- Alignment of the text – Use the Ctrl+ Shift + L/C/R for the Alignment of the text.
+L is for Left, C is for Centre, and R is for Right.

 - To activate the Eyedropper tool while painting – Use the Alt key with the painting tools to activate the Eyedropper tool.

-- Modify Paintbrush opacity – Use the Number key to change the opacity of Paintbrush while Airbrush is off and Shift+ Number keys while the Airbrush is On.
+- Modify Paintbrush opacity – Use the Number key to change the opacity of the Paintbrush while Airbrush is off and the Shift+ Number keys while the Airbrush is On.

-- Size of the Brush – To modify the size of the brush use [ or ] key.
+- Size of the Brush – To modify the size of the brush, use the [ or ] key.

 - Erase the History – To erase the source from the History Tab, use the Alt+ Eraser tool for the same.

-- Convert-Path to Selection – To transform the path drawn to a selection use the Ctrl key and click on the Path Name in Paths panel.
+- Convert-Path to Selection – To transform the path drawn to a selection, use the Ctrl key and click on the Path Name in the Paths panel.